Union-Jack/EclipseSupportPortal/readme.md

 3. Select the interpriter with the route .\venv\Scripts\python.exe

 ## Seed Data
-To demonstrate functionality, the application currently wipes all data on startup and before seeding new data from the seed_data.py class.
+To demonstrate functionality, the application currently wipes all data on startup before seeding new data from the seed_data.py class.
-To persist data, simply remove db.drop_all() and seed_database() from app_factory.py
+To remove seed data and persist changes, simply remove db.drop_all() and seed_database() from app_factory.py

 The seeded data is currently as follows:
 ##### User Seed Data